AndreaBarbon/dubitotest/README.md

 ## Set up

-First set your local pg credentials in config/database.yml, the in the terminal
+First set your local pg credentials in config/database.yml.
+The in the terminal

     $ bundle
     $ bundle update